PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 #### Quantum Approximation Optimization Algorithm (QAOA)

-The quantum approximation optimization algorithm build a parametrized quantum circuit to solve the problem.
+The quantum approximation optimization algorithm builds a parametrized quantum circuit to solve the problem.
 Then, it uses a classical optimizer to adjust the parameters so the circuit better fits the problem.
 You can find more information on QAOA and how it works [here](https://qiskit.org/textbook/ch-applications/qaoa.html).
 For the implementation of this service, you can choose to either simulate the circuit or access IBM's quantum computer to run it.
 If you want to use a quantum computer or the noise model of a quantum computer, you have to provide an API token.

 The problem Hamiltonian which is used to build the circuit can easily be obtained by transforming the QUBO that encodes the unit commitment problem into an equivalent ising spin-glass problem.
-Due to circuit-based architectures being extremely limited in size and a simulation of quantum circuits being, the problem size for this solver is also very limited.
+Due to circuit-based architectures being extremely limited in size and a simulation of quantum circuits being computationally expensive, the problem size for this solver is also very limited.

-The following Table describes the various parameters that QAOA accepts.
+The following table describes the various parameters that QAOA accepts.
+An IBMQ token is requires unless no noise and a simulation of the circuit is chosen.

 |  parameter name       |  description                                                                                         |  possible values
 | --------------------  |  --------------------------------------------------------------------------------------------------  |  ----------------